-In order to avoid bearing problems with the supercharger or any other front end accessory it is imperative that the belt runs within the specified design window.
+To avoid bearing problems with the supercharger or any other front-end accessory it is imperative that the belt runs within the specified design window.
 A maximum allowed belt force overhang is defined as; the middle of the belt must run at a maximum of 23mm from the supercharger bracket face.
-See section 6.1 for a specification of the belt overhang limitations.
+See Section 6.1 for a specification of the belt overhang limitations.